xaihang/bakery/README.md

 # Entity Framework

-Lecture code:

-Server side code (.NET API) https://github.com/PrimeAcademy/dotnet-bakery

-> Note: there is also a client-side React app that can be used to talk to the .NET API: https://github.com/PrimeAcademy/dotnet-bakery-clientside.
-For this lecture, it may be easier to focus on the .NET code, and use Postman to test it.

 `Entity Framework`, or `EF`, is an ORM -- an Object-Relational Mapper.
 This is a way of converting our C# classes and data into Database data and back again.
 It also helps ensure our data objects match our table schemas.

 EF can be either DATABASE-FIRST or MODEL-FIRST.
 Database first means you make the tables, and then EF makes your Model.
 MODEL first means you make your model, and EF makes your tables.
 It's quite cool!